rineliniguezsosa/chat/README.md

 # Challengue - Chat mern

-Este es un proyecto de aplicación de chat construido utilizando el stack MERN (TypeORM, Express, React, Node.js) con TypeScript.
-El proyecto está dividido en dos partes principales:
+This is a chat application project built using the MERN (TypeORM, Express, React, Node.js) stack with TypeScript.
+The project is divided into two main parts:

-- **Backend (API Chat)**: Construido con Node.js y TypeScript.
+- **Backend (API Chat)**: Built with Node.js and TypeScript.
-- **Frontend (App Chat)**: Construido con React y Vite.
+- **Frontend (App Chat)**: Built with React Typescript and Vite

 ## Table of contents